HumanBrainProject/ebrains-neuromorphic-job-queue-api/docs/module-clb-automator.clbAutomator.rst

 .. toctree::
    :maxdepth: 1

-   hbpCollaboratory.hbpCollaboratoryAutomator.Task
-   hbpCollaboratory.hbpCollaboratoryAutomator.Tasks
+   module-clb-automator.clbAutomator.Task

 Description
 ===========

-hbpCollaboratoryAutomator is an AngularJS factory that provide task automation to accomplish a sequence of common operation in Collaboratory.
+clbAutomator is an AngularJS factory that provide task automation to accomplish a sequence of common operation in Collaboratory.

 How to add new tasks
 --------------------

-New tasks can be added by calling ``hbpCollaboratoryAutomator.registerHandler``.
+New tasks can be added by calling ``clbAutomator.registerHandler``.

 You can see a few example of tasks in the `tasks` folder.